pqviet2208/NLA_Project/README.md

 ## Running VGG19 on CIFAR10 Dataset
 1. Training from scratch: `python cifar10.py --arch vgg19`
 2. Decomposing trained model: `python cifar10.py --arch vgg19 --weights ./models/cifar10/vgg19/no_decompose/checkpoints/checkpoint_10.pth.tar --decompose`

+## TLDR
+Decomposition for large models give some results as far as model have sufficiently low rank.
+Decomposition for small models does not provide any valuable result due to high rank and software limitations.
+Decomposition after 10 epoch for large model, following the original paper pipeline, result in a ~1.32 speedup with small loss in accuracy.